oracle-quickstart/oci-arch-ci-cd/README.md

 This opens up a dialog box.
 Keep the 'Domain' as it is.
 For Kind, Choose 'Oracle Cloud Infrastructure Credentials'.

-For rest,

-Fill out the dialog box:
+For rest, Fill out the dialog box:

 Name: Use easy to remember name
 Fingerprint: Copy/paste OCI_api_key_fingerprint value from the config file saved in step 1.
-APIKey: Copy/paste oci_api_key.pem file content from the config file saved in step 1.
+APIKey: Copy/paste oci_api_key.pem file content saved in /home/opc/.oci folder in step 1.
 PassPhrase: Leave empty
 Tenant Id: Copy/paste Tenant OCID.
 User Id: Copy/paste User OCID.
+ID: Leave empty
+Description: Leave empty
 Region: Type your region Name (Shown in OCI console window, us-ashburn-1 etc)

-Click Test Connection and verify ‘Successful’ message.
-We have now verified connectivityto OCI via the Jenkins compute node.
+Click Verify Credentials and make sure for ‘Successful’ message.
+We have now verified connectivity to OCI via the Jenkins compute node.

+Click on Add.
 ```

 Finally, come down and make sure to click on `Save`